oceanprotocol/barge/README.md

 ./start_ocean.sh
 ```

-That will run the current default versions of Aquarius, Brizo, Events handler, Pleuston, Keeper Contracts, and Faucet.
+That will run the current default versions of Aquarius, Brizo, Events Handler, Pleuston, Keeper Contracts, and Faucet.
 It will also run a local Spree network (i.e. `--local-spree-node`).

 <img width="486" alt="Welcome to Ocean Protocol" src="Welcome_to_Ocean_Protocol.png">